tarantool/doc/doc/1.10/reference/reference_rock/vshard/index.rst

 distribution of buckets across the shards.
 During rebalancing, buckets are being migrated among replica sets.

-A replica set from which the bucket is being migrated is called **source**; a target replica set to which the bucket is being migrated is called **destination**.
+A replica set from which the bucket is being migrated is called a **source**; a target replica set to which the bucket is being migrated is called a **destination**.

 A **replica set lock** makes a replica set invisible to the rebalancer.
-A locked replica set can neither receive new buckets nor migrate its own ones.
+A locked replica set can neither receive new buckets nor migrate its own buckets.

-While being migrated, the bucket can have different states:
+While a bucket is being migrated, it can have different states:

 * ACTIVE – the bucket is available for read and write requests.
 * PINNED – the bucket is locked for migrating to another replica set.
-Otherwise pinned buckets are similar to the buckets in the ACTIVE state.
+Otherwise pinned buckets are similar to buckets in the ACTIVE state.
-* SENDING – the bucket is currently being copied to the destination replica set read requests to the source replica set are still processed.
+* SENDING – the bucket is currently being copied to the destination replica set;
+  read requests to the source replica set are still processed.
 * RECEIVING – the bucket is currently being filled; all requests to it are rejected.
 * SENT – the bucket was migrated to the destination replica set.
-The `router` uses this state to calculate the new location of the bucket.
-The bucket in the SENT state goes to the GARBAGE state automatically in 0.5 seconds after migration (the time period is defined by the BUCKET_SENT_GARBAGE_DELAY value).
+The `router` uses the SENT state to calculate the new location of the bucket.
+A bucket in the SENT state goes to the GARBAGE state automatically after BUCKET_SENT_GARBAGE_DELAY seconds, which by default is :ref:`0.5 seconds <cfg_basic-collect_bucket_garbage_interval>`.
 * GARBAGE – the bucket was already migrated to the destination replica set during rebalancing; or the bucket was initially in the RECEIVING state, but some error occurred during the migration.